arjun810/fsdl-text-recognizer-project/lab2/readme.md

 pipenv run training/run_experiment.py '{"dataset": "EmnistDataset", "model": "CharacterModel", "network": "lenet"}'
 ```

-Training will take a few minutes to train.
+Training will take about six minutes.

-You should see an improvement in accuracy compared to the MLP model we trained in the previous lab.
+Leave it running while we go on to look at EmnistLines.

 ## Emnist Lines

-(Explain generating the dataset, look at the notebook)
+We are generating synthetic data from composing EMNIST characters into a line, sampling text from the Brown corpus!
+We can see the results by opening up `notebooks/02-look-at-emnist-lines.ipynb`.

 ## Train a Sliding Window LeNet on EmnistLines